I’m super excited about partnering with Vital Protiens to bring you a bunch of recipes packing collagen!

 - 1 stalk lemon grass, cut into 3 pieces (optional)

 - 1 tbsp. granulated sweetener (I use erythitol)

 - Heat a small sauce pot on medium-low heat.
-Pour the coconut milk into the pot and mix in half of the rind with the lime juice, vanilla extract, stevia, salt and lemon grass stalk.
-Stir and let the mix steep until the milk begins to steam.
+Pour the coconut milk into the pot and mix in half of the rind with the lime juice, vanilla extract, stevia, salt, and lemongrass stalk.
+Stir and let the mixture steep until the milk begins to steam.

 - In the meantime, make the hemp heart crumble.
 Heat a small skillet on medium heat.
 Combine the hemp seeds, the remaining lime rind, sweetener and a pinch of salt.
 Stir slowly for 5-6 minutes.
 The seeds will begin to toast.
 The mix will smell sweet and like popcorn.
 When you can see most of the seeds are toasted, remove from heat.
 Use a spoon to flatten the mixture and set under a fan to cool while the pots de crème finish setting.

 - When they are ready, remove from the refrigerator.
 Use a spoon to break up the candied hemp seeds and sprinkle over the pots de crème for a crunchy, toasty, sweet crust!